wp-plugins/woocommerce-pricefiles/README.txt

 1. Screenshot of the options page
 2. Screenshot of the added fields on the product admin page

+== Upgrade Notice ==

+Please update as soon as possible.
+This update contains critical bugfixes.

 == Changelog ==

 = 0.1.1 =